 About the School

 The Texas Normal Singing School is a not-for-profit, educational institution.
 No board members, faculty, or staff receives a salary or remuneration in exchange for the services he/she offers to the church through TNSS.
 The Singing School is not sponsored or underwritten by any other organization or congregation; it operates under its own Board of Directors and by funds from students’ tuition and donations.
-Further details about operational and financial transparency, including copies of IRS form 990-PF, upon request.
+Further details about operational and financial transparency, including copies of IRS form 990-PF, are available upon specific request.

 About the Costs